Gabriel Woods

 The meat is popularly used in tacos, stir-fry, and other dishes that require it to be cut into smaller pieces.

 Flank steak should be allowed to rest for 10 minutes after cooking to allow the juices to settle.
-It also should always be sliced thinly against the grain in order to achieve maximum tenderness.
+It also should always be sliced thinly against the grain for a more tender texture.

 8. Price Range